top of page

 CITROEN CARS DISTRIBUTORS OF BC

 After the chaos with Double Nine's 1959 bankruptcy, there was a new Citroën importer set up in BC to replace Double Nine.
 By October of 1959, Citroën Cars Distributors BC, Ltd. at 525 Seymour in Vancouver appears.
 Citroën Cars Distributors BC was a private business, not a direct arm of Citroën, France.
-Thus, they acted as a third-party distributor, just like Double Nine or Auto-France.
+Thus, they acted as a third-party distributor, just like Double Nine, Jim Fergusson, and Auto-France.

 Screen Shot 2019-04-02 at 10.54.02 AM.pn